bbachi/angular-java-docker/README.md

-# angular-java-docker
+# angular-java-example
-Example project on how to dockerize the Angular app with Java Backend
+This is an example project of angular with java